Before making a move, did you do your Tax Planning?

 - Getting a Loan – Most lenders will want proof of income to determine your borrowing capabilities.
 By lowering your taxable income, you may not be able to show the income levels required to get a certain loan amount.

-- Restricted Funds – Money that you put into certain benefits may lower your taxes but also may have imposed certain restrictions or liquidity challenges.
+- Restricted Funds – Money that you put into certain accounts may lower your taxes but also may come liquidity challenges.
 For example, money you put into your TSP is not accessible until retirement.
 Early access usually comes with a penalty.
-If you need that money in a pinch it may not be so easy to access.
+If you need that money in a pinch, it may not be so easy to access.

 - Possible reduced Social Security Benefit in the future – This is usually not so significant, but still needs mention.
 Your future social security benefits are based on the amount you pay in Social Security taxes (also known as FICA).
 Your FICA tax is determined by your gross income.
 Some of your employee benefits will reduce your gross income, thus reducing your FICA tax, thus reducing your future Social security benefit.

-- Future tax implications – This is the classic Roth vs. Traditional question.
+- Increase Future taxable income – This is the classic Roth vs. Traditional question.
 With a Roth TSP or Roth IRA you will have tax-free income for retirement.
-Similar idea applies to muni-bond investments where you could receive tax free interest.
+By doing a Traditional, you will have taxable future income.
+This future taxable income may be taxed at higher levels, especially when you consider the next bullet point about RMDs.

 So, bearing the above pros & cons, here are 5 things you can do reduce your taxable income today: